 Many recent researches suggest that annual performance appraisals are viewed as a difficult process by both employees and managers.
 Objectives, typically, are not set in appraisals.
 The CEO’s and the employees’ intent mostly differ.
 The typical outcomes are as follows.

-- Emotionally charged: Appraisals involve high stress levels for both employees and their managers.
+- Emotionally charged: Appraisals involve high-stress levels for both employees and their managers.
 Both are aware that they’ll be judged on the result of the appraisal, which is usually destructive than constructive.
-The reason being the lack of predefined objectives or measures and the employee review is not guided by any evaluation criteria.
-The future of the employee is often at a stake, which leads to high stress.
+The reason being the lack of predefined objectives or measures, and any evaluation criteria do not guide the employee review.
+The future of the employee is often at stake, which leads to high stress.

 - Poor understanding of expectations: Both the manager and employee enter discussions with a low level of confidence if the appraisal is poorly communicated.
 The discussion is dominated by employee content instead of what the manager needs in the next year.
 Besides, both the manager and the staff find it difficult to recall what happened in the year gone by.